 Every patient is different.
 Some patients may not need any adjustments while others need to have several adjustments to help control their hunger.
 As you gradually lose weight, it’s not unusual for you to need more than one adjustment.
 During the first year, most patients get between four to six adjustments (adding or removing fluid).

 Is there someone available to me if I have a question or address problems or concerns after hours?

 Yes.
-After hours, you should call (814) 467-3000.
+After hours, you should call the emergency room.
 They will help answer your questions or have a staff member call you to address your needs.
-You can always come to Chan Soon-Shiong Medical Center at Windber emergency department after hours and one of our providers will see you there.
+You can always come to the emergency department after hours to be evaluated by a physician.

 Do you hold routine support groups?